 Of utmost importance here is going as high as you can, while remaining in control.
 I often instruct athletes NOT to latch a higher rung, but to tap as high as they can on the board.
 Some athletes have a hard time with this concept, and there is no great danger in latching a high rung, so I initially will allow it.
 However, progress is often a matter of centimeters, and always aiming for something at the same height can quickly stall progress.
 Additionally, as athletes begin to try and latch rungs at the absolute limits of their reach, they do so by releasing the engagement on their shoulders and crashing down onto them - greatly increasing the risk of shoulder injury.
 Ideally, a measuring system of some sort would be available on every campus board, but this is rarely the case, (I plan to do it on my next board).
 It's nice to have 1/2 distance rungs for plyometric campusing, and as long as you continue to follow the principle of progressive overload, and aim higher when you've mastered a specific height, you'll be good to go.

 It doesn't end here, of course.
 There are many variations one could employ as they progress.
 Besides increasing the distance of the drop and the height of the explosion, experienced athletes could incorporate staggered plyometrics, starting with hands on staggered rungs (or a single rung), and dropping into a staggered position, so that they are required to transition and take-off with a staggered stance, possibly (this is all theory) even more specific to climbing movement.
-Or if you aren't quite ready for Campus Doubles, but want to get in on the action, you do have a plyometric option, Plyo Touches.
+Or if you aren't quite ready for Campus Doubles, but want to get in on the action, you still have another option: Plyo Touches.